per1234/EtherEventQueue/README.md

 - Repeat with other connected devices.
 The serial monitor will show details of the test communications.

 #### Usage
-`EtherEventQueue.begin(password, deviceID, port[, queueSizeMax, sendEventLengthMax, sendPayloadLengthMax, receiveEventLengthMax, receivePayloadEventMax])` - Initialize EtherEventQueue.
+`EtherEventQueue.begin(password[, deviceID][, nodeCount][, queueSizeMax, sendEventLengthMax, sendPayloadLengthMax, receiveEventLengthMax, receivePayloadEventMax])` - Initialize EtherEventQueue.
 - Parameter: password - EtherEvent password.
 This must match the password set in EventGhost.
   - Type: char array
-- Parameter: deviceID - The node number of the device.
-The device IP address must be in the node array in EtherEventQueue.cpp.
+- Parameter(optional): deviceID - The node number of the device.
+The default value is 0.
   - Type: byte
-- Parameter: port - The default port used for sending events.
-This is used when no port is specified with queue().
+- Parameter(optional): nodeCount - The maximum number of nodes(including the device's node).
+The minimum value is 1 as one node is required for the device.
+The default value is 1.
-  - Type: unsigned int
+  - Type: byte
 - Parameter(optional): queueSizeMax - Maximum number of events to queue.
 Longer entries will be truncated to this length.
-If this parameter is not passed then the default will be used.
+The default value is 5.
   - Type: byte
 - Parameter(optional): sendEventLengthMax - Maximum event length to send.
 Longer entries will be truncated to this length.
-If this parameter is not passed then the default will be used.
+The default value is 15.
   - Type: byte
 - Parameter(optional): sendPayloadLengthMax - Maximum payload length to send.
 Longer entries will be truncated to this length.
-If this parameter is not passed then the default will be used.
+The default value is 80.
   - Type: byte
 - Parameter(optional): receiveEventLengthMax - Maximum event length to receive.
 Longer entries will be truncated to this length.
-If this parameter is not passed then the default will be used.
+The default value is 15.
   - Type: byte
 - Parameter(optional): receivePayloadEventMax - Maximum payload length to receive.
 Longer entries will be truncated to this length.
-If this parameter is not passed then the default will be used.
+The default value is 80.
   - Type: byte
 - Returns: boolean - true = success, false = memory allocation failure